2017 Malaysia Rugby League Premier

 The Malaysia Rugby League Premier 2017 was the 17th season of Malaysia Rugby League Premier, Malaysia's domestic rugby union competition.
 The kick off will begin on 4 February 2017.
-This season embarks the newly, organized league structure, with more involvement of clubs from entire Malaysia to develop the excitement of rugby scene in Malaysia.
+This season embarks the newly, organized league structure, with more involvement of clubs from entire Malaysia to develop the excitement of the rugby scene in Malaysia.

 Teams

 A total of 12 teams will compete in the 2017 season.